Brown Leadership Institute Faculty Profiles

 Leadership and Global Engagement

-John Bierbaum has taught U.S History, World History, Sociology, Psychology, and college-level European History at Normal Community West High School in Normal, Illinois.
+John Bierbaum teaches World History, Psychology, and AP Psychology at Normal Community West High School in Normal, Illinois.
 He earned his MA in History from Illinois State University and has taught at the secondary level for ten years becoming a National Certified Board Teacher in 2011.
 In 2013, he was a finalist for Illinois Teacher of the Year.
-For the past ten years he has been the head Mock Trial coach and is a team captain for the McLean County Diversity Project, and helped to establish his school's Not In Our School Coalition.
+For the past eleven years, he has been the head Mock Trial coach and is a team captain for the McLean County Diversity Project, and helped to establish his school's Not In Our School Coalition.
 John has completed his doctoral coursework and is currently doing research on the formation of an academic identity in high school students for his dissertation in the School of Teaching and Learning at Illinois State University.
 He has worked with the Choices Education Program at the Watson International Institute at Brown University and implements curriculum workshops for his local school district.